dagron78/Metis_AI_RAG/docs/technical/technical_documentation.md

 - Enable the Retrieval Judge for complex queries requiring precision
 - Leverage caching for improved performance (33.33% vector store cache hit rate)
 - Consider using a smaller model for the Judges in latency-sensitive applications
-- For complex queries, use the LangGraph RAG Agent for more sophisticated processing

 ### Retrieval Judge Performance